-Judge Holderman also rejected Dr. Leonard's proposed "Bottom Up" method, which sought to look at the amount that a hypothetical licensee would pay, based on the proposition that "a hypothetical licensee in the 1997 negotiation would not pay more for Innovatio's patents than the amount necessary to adopt an alternative."
-He noted that "there are no alternatives to the Innovatio patents that would provide all of the functionality of Innovatio's patents with respect to the 802.11 standard."
-He echoed Judge Robart's opinion that "an accurate [incremental] analysis is too complicated for courts to perform," and noted, "As a final problem with the Bottom Up method, Dr. Leonard did not account for the royalty that the alternatives to Innovatio's patents might be able to charge."
+Judge Holderman also rejected Dr. Leonard's proposed "Bottom Up" method, which sought to look at the amount that a hypothetical licensee would pay, based on the proposition that "a hypothetical licensee in the 1997 negotiation would not pay more for Innovatio's patents than the amount necessary to adopt an alternative."207 He noted that "there are no alternatives to the Innovatio patents that would provide all of the functionality of Innovatio's patents with respect to the 802.11 standard."208 He echoed Judge Robart's opinion that "an accurate [incremental] analysis is too complicated for courts to perform,"209 and noted, "[a]s a final problem with the Bottom Up method, Dr. Leonard did not account for the royalty that the alternatives to Innovatio's patents might be able to charge."210 the Top Down approach best approximates the RAND rate that the parties to a hypothetical ex ante negotiation most likely would have agreed upon in 1997, before Innovatio's patents were adopted into the standard.
+The court will therefore use the Top Down approach, with appropriate modifications, to calculate a RAND rate.212

 Dr. Leonard's "Top Down" approach fared better.
-Judge Holderman concluded, "Although the Top Down approach is not perfect, no approach for calculating a RAND rate is in light of the inherent uncertainty in calculating a reasonable royalty."
-He further opined that "the Top Down approach best approximates the RAND rate that the parties to a hypothetical ex ante negotiation most likely would have agreed upon in 1997, before Innovatio's patents were adopted into the standard.
-The court will therefore use the Top Down approach, with appropriate modifications, to calculate a RAND rate."
+Judge Holderman concluded that, "[a]lthough the Top Down approach is not perfect, no approach for calculating a RAND rate is in light of the inherent uncertainty in calculating a reasonable royalty."211 He further opined that

-Judge Holderman relied on a July 2013 report by the PA Consulting Group for an estimate that there were 3,000 potentially essential patents for the 802.11 standard, acknowledging that not all patents declared as potentially essential are in fact essential.
-He relied on a published estimate that "the top 10% of all electronics patents account for 84% of the value in all electronics patents."
-Based on his assessment that the Innovatio patents were of "moderate to moderate-to-high" importance to the standard, he concluded that the Innovatio patents were in the top 10 percent of all 3,000 declared-essential patents, so that the 19 Innovatio patents remaining in suit were responsible for 19/30 of 84 percent of the estimated \$1.80/chipset profit margin on chipsets, or 9.56 cents per Wi-Fi chip.
+Judge Holderman relied on a July 2013 report by the PA Consulting Group for an estimate that there were 3000 potentially essential patents for the 802.11 standard, acknowledging that not all patents declared as potentially essential are in fact essential.213 He relied on a published estimate that "the top 10% of all electronics patents account for 84% of the value in all electronics patents."214 Based on his assessment that the Innovatio patents were of "moderate to moderate-to-high" importance to the standard, he concluded that the Innovatio patents were in the top 10 percent of all 3000 declared-essential patents,215 such that the 19 Innovatio patents remaining in suit were responsible for 19/300 of 84 percent of the estimated \$1.80 per chipset profit margin on chipsets, or 9.56 cents per Wi-Fi chip.216